 ZZAP!
 64 at its peak probably hasn’t ever been beaten.
 It wasn’t just the swagger of the writing, or the legendary illustration.
 A small business in rural Ludlow staffed by people in their teens and twenties took on the stuffy computer press of London and won.
 When Commodore User called ZZAP! a “fluffy lollipop” magazine, ZZAP! responded with a Leaderboard cover featuring a gorgeous girl sucking an icepop.
 They were the mag and they knew it.
 And the sheer power of the reviews has become blatant in more recent years, with programmers saying they’d approached the guys in Ludlow with code to see how it could be improved.
 Uridium, you may like to know, has “anti Julian Rignall” code in it.
 When he started to beat the game, Andrew Braybrook figured out how top stop him.

 Newsfield and ZZAP! were a big deal for Ludlow, too.
 The sleepy, pretty town with a population of 11,000 ruled the games world – for a while.
 Today, a blue plaque is on the wall of the building where it all used to happen.

 There have been two new ZZAP! issues in the 2000s: issue 107 was made by fans and overseen by ex editor Gordon Houghton in 2002.
 A tribute, the Def Guide, came free with Retro Gamer in 2005 (see it here).
-There’s a ZZAP!
-2019 annual coming out at Christmas, too, with the original Newsfield owners involved.
+There’s was a ZZAP!
+2019 annual which was so acclaimed another one arrived in 2020.
+The original Newsfield owners were involved.
 They wanted to raise £20,000 to make it happen: to date, the C64 world has donated over £60,000.
 Not bad for a fluffy lollipop magazine.
 CF